 Summer in Italy

-IL261: The Italian Way, Lesson from the Masters
+IL 261 The Italian Way: Lessons from the Masters

-FIT's Illustration Department program is designed to serve as a bridge introducing the young art student or professional to the European experience through a four weeks stay amid people, places and institutions which contributed so much to the culture of western civilization.
+This course is designed to introduce the young art student or professional to the European experience through a four-week stay amid people, places, and institutions that contributed so much to the culture of Western civilization.

-This will be approached via drawing and painting on location in and around the heart of Florence, group visits to museums, galleries and churches.
+This will be approached via drawing and painting on location in and around the heart of Florence, with group visits to museums, galleries, and churches.
 Students will keep a personal pictorial diary and produce one final project.
-The final project will be executed in egg tempera, this medium was a choice of many artists of the thirteen centuries in Florence
+The final project will be executed in egg tempera, this medium was a choice of many artists of the thirteen centuries in Florence.

-In perceiving the program as a "bridge", care has been taken to schedule free time as well as long weekends.
-Suggestions and information will be offered for trips to nearby points of interest as well as cities within easy traveling distance such as Siena, Rome and Venice.
-The distances are surprisingly short.
-Transportation is excellent.
-The natives are friendly, the rewards are memorable.
+In perceiving the program as a "bridge," care has been taken to schedule free time as well as long weekends.
+Suggestions and information will be offered for trips to nearby points of interest, as well as cities within easy traveling distance such as Siena, Rome, and Venice.
+The distances are surprisingly short, transportation is excellent, Italians are friendly, and the rewards are memorable.